MENU

 Regular cleaning of a laminar flow hood is essential to maintain its sterile environment.

-Before beginning the cleaning process, perform a thorough inspection to identifyany visible contamination or damage.
-Ensure that the hood is turned off and that all materials are removed from the work surface.
+1. 1Initial Inspection: Before cleaning, perform a thorough inspection to identify visible contamination or damage.
+Ensure the hood is turned off and all materials are removed.2

 By adhering to these cleaning protocols, users can ensure that their laminar flow hood operates efficiently and maintains the necessary sterile conditions for sensitive applications.